Relativistic tidal properties of superfluid neutron stars: Summary

 We have investigated the possibility of probing the superfluid nature of matter inside the NS using the GW observations.
 We have calculated the $l=2$ tidal Love number for superfluid NS in a two-fluid model using realistic nuclear interactions and compared them with the ones calculated for non-superfluid single fluid stellar configurations.
 We have found the overall change in the dimensionless tidal deformability ranging from $4$ to $11\%$ corresponding to stars with mass range within $1-2$~M$_\odot$.
 The superfluid framework imposes stricter constraints on the dense matter EOS in the context of GW observation.
 We expect the other Love numbers, such as $k_3, j_2$ etc., also to be sensitive to superfluidity.
 This provides us the opportunity to improve our understanding of the superfluid nature of the dense matter with better observational data in future.

-The main criticism of this work can be the non-inclusion of crust for the two-fluid star.
+The main criticism of this work can be the noninclusion of crust for the two-fluid star.
 We integrate the uniform matter EOS up to the surface.
 Therefore, the low density behavior of the system might affect the result for the low mass stars.
-But, this formalism is one of the most consistent way to treat superfluid NS in general relativity.
+In our defense, we are unable to incorporate a crust within the two-fluid master function formalism, as a self-consistent model of multi-fluid crust is yet to be developed.
+But, we can point out the result that one can expect, albeit in a crude way.
+If we implement a proper crust model, there will surely be some increase in the radius.
+But, the mass will not enhance significantly.
+Since, we are underestimating the radius while considering the star uniform, the values of $\Lambda$ are also being underestimated.
+Hence, inclusion of a crust model will increase the tidal deformability of a superfluid star which is already higher than the normal star.
+However, the higher mass stars have relatively thinner crustal region than their low mass counterparts.
+As a result, the effect of inclusion of a crust will be less prominent for the higher mass stars.
+This formalism is one of the most consistent way to treat superfluid NS in general relativity.
 Therefore, one has to consider it to study the tidal phenomena in NS.
 This work can be seen as a proof-of-concept study in that direction.
 In a future work, we plan to incorporate the low density behavior in our model in a self-consistent manner.
 We also intend to present a general framework for the calculation of both electric- and magnetic-type Love numbers in case of a superfluid NS with entrainment.